sweattep/ancient_quotes/README.md

 >It was an invasion more severe than there had ever benn before or will ever be again.

->But it is for this very reason that I have kept you alive &emdash; to show you my power
+>But it is for this very reason that I have kept you alive &mdash; to show you my power

 >Should we believe two men like ourselves while their people are for us in servitude?

 >And indeed, every time I invited them that You may forgive them, they put their fingers in their ears, covered themselves with their garments, persisted, and were arrogant

+>Won't the Egyptians stone us to death if before their very eyes we sacrific what they consider an abomination?

+>The magicians tried with their secret arts to produce lice, but they couldn't.

 >As for those who do not believe in the Hereafter, We have certainly made their deeds appealing to them, so they wander blindly.